ResearchOS/Biomech-Analysis-Platform-Python/docs/Getting Started/first_project.md

 The first row is our headers, and the second row contains the value for the one trial we've recorded of our one subject, Larry.
 We'll use this data later.

 ## Step 3: Create Research Objects.
+  To define the [Variables](../Research%20Objects/variable.md) that we'll be using, create a file called `variable.py`.
+Finally, to define the [Processes](../Research%20Objects/Pipeline%20Objects/process.md) that we'll be applying to our data, create a file called `process.py`.

+## Step 3: Define the Dataset.
 Next, we need to define some [Research Objects](../Research Objects/research_object.md) that our pipeline will be built from.
 In your project folder, create a new folder called `research_objects`.
 We'll need a few types of research objects, so in this folder we will create a new file for each type.
 To define our [Dataset](../Research%20Objects//Data%20Objects/dataset.md), create a file called `dataset.py`.
-To define the [Logsheet](../Research%20Objects/Pipeline%20Objects/logsheet.md) that we created in step 2, create a file called `logsheet.py`.
-To define the [Variables](../Research%20Objects/variable.md) that we'll be using, create a file called `variable.py`.
-Finally, to define the [Processes](../Research%20Objects/Pipeline%20Objects/process.md) that we'll be applying to our data, create a file called `process.py`.

-### Step 3a: Define the Dataset.
 We need to define the attributes of this dataset.
 The minimum attributes that we need to define are its `schema` and `dataset_path`.
-#### Schema:
 We need to define a schema to tell ResearchOS how our data is structured.
 In this case, we have a [Dataset](../Research%20Objects//Data%20Objects/dataset.md) that contains Subjects, and each Subject contains Trials.
 These are two examples of [Data Objects](../Research%20Objects/Data%20Objects/data_object.md).
 In order for ResearchOS to cover any branch of science, Data Objects are custom to each project.
 To define a Subject and Trial class, let's create a new folder for our data objects `research_objects/data_objects`.
 In the `research_objects/data_objects` folder, create a file called `subject.py` with the following contents:
 ```python
 import ResearchOS as ros